 If you’ve installed Yoast on your website, I bet most of your day-to-day interactions with it happen when you’re writing new content, because it’s hard to miss that Yoast has some … how shall we say … opinions about your writing.

-In its quest to help you write SEO friendly content, Yoast measures your text up against a slew of predetermined metrics, and grades your content accordingly using green, yellow, and red emojis.
+In its quest to help you write SEO friendly content, Yoast measures your text up against a slew of predetermined metrics, and grades your content accordingly using green, yellow, and red lights.
 Writing perfectly optimized content for search engines means amassing a satisfying collection of green smiley faces.

 Or is it?